Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 These devices may come without preconfigured trust anchors or have no possibility to receive a network configuration that enables them to connect securely to a network.

 This document uses the basic design principle behind the EAP-NOOB method described in {{RFC9140}} and aims to improve some key elements of the protocol to better address the needs for IoT devices.
-This is mainly achieved by using CBOR with numeric keys instead of JSON to encode the message.
+This is mainly achieved by using CBOR with numeric keys instead of JSON to encode the exchanged messages.

 TODO: The EAP-UTE protocol also allows for extensions, they are still TBD.
 Basically, the messages can just include additional fields with newly defined meanings.

 The possible problems of EAP-NOOB are discussed in {{I-D.draft-rieckers-emu-eap-noob-observations}}.
 This document provides a specification which aims to address these concerns.

 # Conventions and Definitions